Published in

 There are two versions of the painting, The Madonna of the Rocks.
 In both versions of the Virgin of the Rocks, there is a slight difference.

-To understand the movements of the painting, let us see through the sketches by Metropolitan sketches.
+To understand the movements of the painting, let us see through the sketches at The Metropolitan Museum of Art.
 The initial sketch depicts the Virgin, with her hands loosely joined in front of her, leaning forward in a conventional manner, looking ahead.
 This composition was specifically requested by the Confraternity.
 In the subsequent depiction, her right arm reaches out across the Christ figure, while her left hand remains in the original position.
 Although there is no specific arrangement for these scenes, we can infer from Leonardo’s left-handedness that he likely worked from right to left.
 The third portrayal shows both arms outstretched, with one hand suspended over the child and the other hand hovering over nothing.
 Lastly, the final rendition introduces the presence of a second infant, thereby completing the artwork and uniting the entire group.

 13. Portrait of Isabella d’Este.